 In the second quarter of 2021, a wholly-owned subsidiary of the Company acquired a 20% non-controlling interest in Wingstop's United Kingdom master franchisee, Lemon Pepper Holdings Ltd., ("LPH") for an aggregate amount of \$4.2 million.
-Substantially all of the investment consisted of bonds issued by a subsidiary of LPH, which do not have a readily determinable fair value and are recorded at cost with adjustments for observable changes in prices resulting from orderly transactions for the identical or a similar investment of the same issuer or impairments within long-term other assets in the Company's consolidated balance sheet.
-In addition, the Company received 20% of the outstanding stock, which will be accounted for using the equity method of accounting, under which the Company's share of the income (loss) of the investee will be recorded in our results of operations in "Other operating income, net."
-The Company did not record any adjustments to the carrying amount of \$4.2 million in the second quarter ended June 26, 2021.
+Substantially all of the investment consisted of bonds issued by a subsidiary of LPH, which are recorded on an amortized cost basis.
+The fair value of the bonds approximates the current carrying value and was determined using level 3 inputs.
+In addition, the Company received 20% of the outstanding stock, which will be accounted for using the equity method of accounting, under which the Company's share of the income of the investee will be recorded in Other income on the Consolidated Statements of Comprehensive Income.